Last clinically reviewed by Joy Y. Erdile, MSc, RD on April 23, 2026.

 This past weekend was my second son’s wedding, and the difference is incredible.
 Instead of medical compression stockings and orthopedic shoes, I wore regular dress pumps.
 While it will still take time for the mucin to fully resolve, my face and legs no longer look swollen and “inflated.”
 I felt human again and wasn’t self-conscious in family photos.

 Being on the correct dose and mix of thyroid hormones has made a significant difference.
 My hair is gradually growing back, and I even have eyelashes and eyebrows returning.
-It is my hope that by the time these newlyweds celebrate their first anniversary, the residual symptoms will be entirely behind me.
+I hope that by the time these newlyweds celebrate their first anniversary, the residual symptoms will be entirely behind me.

 Final Thoughts…

-If you have wondered if your symptoms are consistent with hypothyroidism, you can download a checklist of signs here to help you have an informed discussion with your doctor.
+If you have wondered if your symptoms are consistent with hypothyroidism, you can download a checklist of signs and symptoms to help you have an informed discussion with your doctor.

 To your good health!